Case notes

 Some used printed clinical figure diagrams shaded by the doctor to show the position or extent of any problem.
 Many contain photographs which can be of the whole patient, closeups of the patient’s skull, or post-operative scars.
 They sometimes include the post mortem report itself.

-A hand written index of case notes by conditions is available up to 1931.
+A hand written index of Queen Square case notes by conditions is available up to 1931.
 The bound volumes are also usually indexed at the front by the patient’s name stating the illness against the name.
-Volunteers are currently transcribing the index into a spreadsheet to improve searching – and preserve the index.
-They are also creating an index spreadsheet for cases from 1932 onwards.
+Volunteers have transcribed the index into a spreadsheet to improve searching – and preserve the index - and have created an index spreadsheet for cases from 1932 onwards.

 Selected bibliography: